LunkRat/senserecord/README.md

 Sense Record saves biosensor recordings using file naming conventions compliant with the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/en/stable/).
 The user is prompted to enter the subject/participant, session, task, and run information before starting any recording.
 This data is then used by Sense Record to generate the output file name and sub directory names, along with BIDS-spec metadata files that it saves with each recording.

+## Status

+Sense Record is pre-alpha, in development, unstable.
+Use accordingly, at your own risk.

 ## Supported hardware

 | Manufacturer     | Senserecord config name  |